rvdpeijl/todo-es6/readme.md

 #### Step 3
 	npm run serve

-And if you want to develop as well:
+	// and if you want to develop as well:

 	npm run watch

 #### Step 4